Orangenal-name/Dropship.Website.Docs/docs/basic/install_netsdk_example_template.md

 ## Setup Among Us environment variable

+If you do not have the correct privileges to do this step on your machine, you can go to the [Environment Variable Alternative](#environment-variable-alternative)

 Finally, we need to set up an environment variable which points to your modded Among Us Directory.
 This is the folder in which BepInEx was installed earlier.